DadCooksDinner

 Jump to Recipe

 I only do this to family members.
-Now, when they see me come into the kitchen, they shake their heads and dig under the counter for the gallon ziploc bags.
+When they see me enter the kitchen, they shake their heads and dig under the counter for the gallon Ziploc bags.
 They're family, so they have to invite me back, right?

 Now, what do I do with those bones?
 In this case, I got a great hambone from my brother-in-law; I threw it in the freezer, saved it for a couple of weeks, then used it to make lentil and ham soup.